uknowwho/educom-vacIT/static/img/erd.md

     %% the name is the name of the company or the first name of the candidate
     %% the profile_img is the logo of the company or the cover img of the candidate
     %% last_name, resume_pdf, DOB and mobile are NULL when the user is a company
-    %% only role, email and pswd are filled in for the admin user, all else
+    %% only role, email and pswd are filled in for the admin user, all else NULL

-    candidate_jobs o{--}o jobs: hasCandidates
+    candidate_jobs o{--|o jobs: hasCandidates
-    candidate_jobs o{--}o users: hasJobs
+    candidate_jobs o{--|o users: hasJobs
     candidate_jobs {
         int id PK
         int job_id FK
-        int candidate_id
+        int candidate_id FK
         str motivation
     }
 ```